MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

 ## Standard Term Support releases (STS)

 The STS versions of Azure CLI core give you the most recent capabilities.
 STS releases don't experience breaking changes for six months.
-Breaking changes are released in the second and fourth quarters, and usually align with Microsoft Build and Microsoft Ignite.
+Breaking changes are released in the second and fourth quarters of the calendar year, and usually align with Microsoft Build and Microsoft Ignite.

 STS releases have the following characteristics: